cibere/chattotwitch-docs/docs/index.md

 - **Edit Webhook Format:**
   _This is a premium only feature._ Currently, this only lets you change the way the bot generates the webhook's username.
 [This setting supports variables](#variables)

+## View Settings

+Want to view someone else's settings?
+Well you can run `/settings`, while passing a user to the `user` argument.

+## Notifications

+When you run the `/settings` command, you get the ability to configure (whatever you can really) but the most is either your crosschat settings or server notifications.
+I will talk about the server notifications here.
+You can see [the crosschat settings section for info about that](#crosschat-settings)

+- **Restart Notifications:**
+  When a restart gets scheduled, the bot will notify you.
+It will also notify you once it's done starting, and when it just normally comes online.

+- **Update Notifications:**
+  When the bot recieves an update, it will send a message which contains the main highlights, along with a link that contains the full changelog.

+When you change the channel, it will delete the old record so you can only have 1 per server.

 ## Variables

 Some settings support variables, and to sum up what that means is like this: lets say `{test}` is a variable.
 The bot would replace `{test}` with what the variable will be.
 Once example is `{username}`, which will be replaced with the users username.
 All of the bots variables are like so: `{variable_name}`